History of Nova Scotia: English colony (1654–1670)

-In 1654, an expedition was launched against Acadia by Robert Sedgwick and John Leverett on behalf of the English.
+In 1654, an English colonial expedition was launched against Acadia by Robert Sedgwick and John Leverett.
 Sedgwick captured the principal Acadian ports of Port Royal and Fort Pentagouet and soon gave up military command of the province to Leverett.
 During this time he and Sedgwick enforced a virtual trade monopoly on French Acadia for their benefit, leading some in the colony to view Leverett as a predatory opportunist.
 Leverett funded much of the cost of the occupation himself, and then petitioned the English government for reimbursement.
 Although they authorized payment, the government made it contingent on the colony performing an audit of Leverett's finances, which never took place.
 Leverett was consequently still petitioning for compensation after the Restoration (1660).

 In 1656, Oliver Cromwell granted Acadia/Nova Scotia to proprietors Sir Thomas Temple and William Crowne.
 Shortly after, the two bought Charles de Saint-Étienne de la Tour’s patent as baronet of Nova Scotia.
 By this purchase, Crowne and Temple agreed to pay la Tour’s debt of £3,379 to the widow of Maj.-Gen. Edward Gibbons of Boston, and Temple assumed the cost of the English that which had earlier captured the fort on the Saint John River.
 According to his statement of losses in about 1668, Crowne supplied the money and security for the purchases.

 The following year Crowne with his son John (but not his wife), Temple and a group of settlers came to Nova Scotia on the ship Satisfaction.
 Crowne and Temple divided the province between them in February 1658, with Crowne taking the western part, including the fort of Pentagouet (now Castine, Maine), and building a trading post at "Negu", or "Negu alias Cadascat", on the Penobscot River.
 The agreement was signed on 15 February 1658, witnessed by John Crowne and Governor John Endecott.
 Each party gave a bond of £20,000.
 On 1 November 1658, Crowne leased his territory to a Captain George Curwin (grandfather of George Corwin, high sheriff during the Salem witch trials) and Ensign Joshua Scottow, then in 1659 he leased it to Temple for a period of four years, at a rate of £110 per annum.
 Temple did not pay the lease after the first year, but remained in possession of the territory.
 During this period, Crowne was living in Boston, Massachusetts, of which he was made a Freeman on 30 May 1660.